When does vapor pressure deficit drive or reduce evapotranspiration?: Methods

-\subsection{Methods}
+This manuscript presents the range of possible ecosystem-scale ET responses to VPD, given parameters previously established in peer reviewed literature.
+Additionally, we explore the sensitivity of the ET-VPD relationship to stomatal model and framework choice, highlighting the importance of: 1) future research on stomatal conductance and ecosystem scale modeling, and 2) thoughtful selection of photosynthesis and stomatal conductance models in more sophisticated land surface and earth system models.

+\section{Methods}

-The Penman-Monteith equation \citep [hereafter PM,][]{Penman_1948, Monteith_1965} estimates ET as a function of observable atmospheric variables and surface conductances:
+The Penman-Monteith equation \cite<hereafter PM,>[]{Penman_1948, Monteith_1965} estimates ET as a function of observable atmospheric variables and surface conductances:

 where $\Delta$ is the change in saturation vapor pressure with temperature, given by Clausius-Clapeyron ($\frac{d \; e_s}{d \; T}$), $R_{net}$ is the net radiation minus ground heat flux, $g_a$ is aerodynamic conductance, $\rho_a$ is air density, $c_p$ is specific heat of air at constant pressure, $\gamma$ is the psychometric constant, and $g_s$ is the stomatal conductance (Table \ref{definitions}).
+The issue with PM is that $g_s$ is a function of carbon uptake, which is has a strong functionally relation to ET through stomatal function.
+Therefore, when PM is formulated in terms of $g_s$, it is an implicit function of ET itself rather than an explicit function of ET.
+Here we will derive a new form of PM in which ET is an explicit function of plant parameters and environmental conditions, and use it to assess the ecosystem scale response to VPD (by taking a partial derivative).

-\citet{MEDLYN_2011} developed a model for stomatal conductance ($g_s$) by combining an optimal photosynthesis theory \citep{Cowan_1977} with an empirical approach, which describes the dependence of $g_s$ to VPD.
-This resulted in the following model for leaf-scale stomatal conductance:
+\citeA{MEDLYN_2011} developed a model for stomatal conductance ($g_s$) by combining an optimal photosynthesis theory \cite{Cowan_1977} with an empirical approach, which describes the dependence of $g_s$ to VPD.
+They also extended this model to the ecosystem scale \cite{Medlyn_2017}:

-where $g_{1-leaf}$ is a leaf-scale ``slope'' parameter, A is the net CO$_2$ assimilation rate, and $c_a$ is the atmospheric CO$_2$ concentration at the leaf surface. \cite{MEDLYN_2011} relate the slope parameter ($g_{1-leaf}$) to physical parameters as: where $\Gamma^*$ is the CO$_2$ compensation point for photosynthesis (without dark respiration), and $\lambda$ is the marginal water cost of leaf carbon ($\frac{\partial \; \text{transpiration}}{\partial \; A}$).
-So, $g_{1-leaf}$ is a leaf-scale term reflecting the trade-off of water for carbon uptake.
-The higher $g_{1-leaf}$, the more open the stomata and the more they release water in exchange for carbon.
+where $g_{1}$ is a VPD ``slope'' parameter, GPP is the ecosystem scale gross primary production, and $c_a$ is the atmospheric CO$_2$ concentration at the canopy. \cite{MEDLYN_2011} relate the slope parameter ($g_{1}$) to physical parameters as:

+where g$_1$ is presented in units of $\sqrt{\text{mol fraction}}$ for convenience (which can be converted to $\sqrt{Pa}$ using the ideal gas law and ambient pressure), $\Gamma^*$ is the CO$_2$ compensation point for photosynthesis (without dark respiration), and $\lambda$ is the marginal water cost of leaf carbon ($\frac{\partial \; \text{transpiration}}{\partial \; CO_2 assimilation}$) \cite{Farquhar_1980, Katul_2009}.
+So, $g_{1}$ is a leaf-scale term reflecting the trade-off of water for carbon uptake.
+The higher $g_{1}$, the more open the stomata and the more they release water in exchange for carbon.
-The Medlyn model for stomatal conductance has been shown to behave very well across PFTs \citep[][]{Lin_2015}, and has been successfully adopted to ecosystem scale analysis in \citet{Medlyn_2017}.
-In units of m s$^{-1}$, the ecosystem scale stomatal conductance is: